jwhuang42/ansible-script/hadoop/deploy_handbook.md

        IdentityFile ~/.ssh/<keyname>
      ```

+1. Setup ansible environment

+   Note: there are two ways to do this, directly do this on ansible control node, or use ansible docker container.

-1. change directory to the ansible project(the location of this .md file) and configure the `hosts` ansible file
+   But first, change directory to the ansible project(the location of this .md file) and configure the `hosts` ansible
+   file.

+   **Option 1** Docker

     1. Change directory to ansible project hadoop directory `ansible-script/hadoop` (the location of this .md file) on
        the host machine.\